All Episodes

 I'll go over those numbers anyway.

-Um the hospitals did not get overrun.
+The hospitals did not get overrun.

 The ventilators were sent up by the federal government.

-Uh Governor Cuomo announced yesterday that he's actually sending ventilators out to other states that need them.
+Governor Cuomo announced yesterday that he's actually sending ventilators out to other states that need them.

 So that part of this for New York is, and you always got to worry about the rebound aspect of it.

-I heard him first I felt at one point it could barely get out of thank you.
+First, I felt at one point it could barely get out of thank you.

-I mean, the the federal government, the president is building all the hospitals, sending all the ventilators, doing all the equipment, sending the Navy ship all in to save lives in New York, record time.
+I mean, the federal government, the president is building all the hospitals, sending all the ventilators, doing all the equipment, sending the Navy ship all in to save lives in New York, record time.

-They called and asked us.
+They called and asked us, and we said, sure.

 But anyway, so I said, you know what, Linda, arrange a private phone call.

-The delay now in New York is gonna be at least till May 15th, understandable, but there's gotta be a way to get this country up and running and to do it as safely as possible.
+But there's got to be a way to get this country up and running and to do it as safely as possible.

 And I think there are steps that can be taken.